todogroup/ospology/ospology-live/framework.md

 In a nutshell, the framework defines the following workshop:

-- Follows an unconference style meaning it&#39;s a participants-driven meeting
+- Follows an unconference style meaning it's a participants-driven meeting
 - Aim is to share openly and learn from each other under Chatham house rule and connect OSPOs with various open source communities involved in the open source activities that matter to them (e.g. os policies, tooling, standards, and community building)
 - It is a 2-day in-person event, part prepared presentations, part hands-on workshop, and of course, there is space for networking.
 - Is under Linux Foundation policies and code of conduct